 How will robo-advice impact the financial services industry?

-Also rather than being a threat, robo-advice might actually be a tool for professional advisors to work with, as suggested by US report Embracing Change as Opportunity.
+So, are robo-advisors a threat to everyday financial planners/advisors?
+Rather than being a threat, robo-advice might actually be a tool for professional advisors to work with, as suggested by US report Embracing Change as Opportunity.
 The report says:

 “Embracing technology does not mean replacing human advisers.
 Combining the human touch of an experienced financial adviser with the logic, fee transparency, methodology and accessibility offered by robo-adviser platforms can be a powerful combination for an adviser’s practice model.”

 Deciding on which route to take, either personal advice or robo-advice, will depend on your needs and goals.
 However, no matter how sophisticated robo-advice becomes, remember that it will only ever be able to offer limited advice based on the data you input.

 For more articles like this sent straight to your inbox, sign up to our newsletter below.